tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 If we want all these actions in one Swagger document, we also need different schemas for their responses, because from JSON schema point of view, they are different types.
 But this is same type in our code!

-> JSON schema generaion is based only on C# types.
+> JSON schema generation is based only on C# types.
 Only one schema is generated for a type.

 Unless we separate these three actions onto three different Swagger documents, each with its own JSON schema!
-That's why we generate different Swagger documents by default: one for REST, and one for each JsonRpcSerializer registered in services.
+That's why we generate different Swagger documents by default: one for each `IJsonSerializerOptionsProvider` registered in services.

 ---